-The idea of the construction of the Cathedral appeared at George Washington`s head in in 1791.
-But only in 100 years people managed to bring the idea to life.
-The construction of the church began from a special cornerstone brought from Palestine (Bethlehem) and inserted into the granite “frame”.
+The idea of the construction of the Cathedral appeared at George Washington`s head in 1791.
+But only in 100 years have people managed to bring the idea to life.
+The construction of the church began with a special cornerstone brought from Palestine (Bethlehem) and inserted into the granite “frame”.

-At the moment, Washington National Cathedral is not only a beautiful sight, but also one of the most important social as well as religious centers of the country.
+At the moment, Washington National Cathedral is not only a beautiful sight but also one of the most important social as well as religious centers in the country.

 National Gallery of Art

-Art Gallery was opened in 1937 on the basis of the largest private collections and investments by Samuel Henry Kress, Andrew Mellon, Lessing J. Rosenwald and Joseph E. Widener, who gave the gallery more than two thousand paintings, sculptures, porcelain and various items of decorative art.
+Art Gallery was opened in 1937 on the basis of the largest private collections and investments by Samuel Henry Kress, Andrew Mellon, Lessing J. Rosenwald, and Joseph E. Widener, who gave the gallery more than two thousand paintings, and sculptures, porcelain, and various items of decorative art.

 Presently, the gallery houses more than 1,200 paintings of famous talented artists, a huge variety of sculptures from the Middle Ages and the 19th century, and many other works of art.